rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 event, then returned messages will be silently dropped.

 <pre class="lang-csharp">
-model.BasicReturn +=
-  new RabbitMQ.Client.Events.BasicReturnEventHandler(...);
+model.BasicReturn += new RabbitMQ.Client.Events.BasicReturnEventHandler(...);
 </pre>

-The <code>BasicReturn</code> event will fire, for example, if the client publishes a message with the "mandatory" flag set to an exchange of "direct" type which is not bound to a queue.
+The `BasicReturn` event will fire, for example, if the client publishes a message with the "mandatory" flag set to an exchange of "direct" type which is not bound to a queue.